Buyers

 The Farmers

 • Through aggregation, these small farms are able to collectively meet the large demands of institutions and wholesale outlets that would not be attainable by one small farm alone.
-For many of the farmers, ACN provides outlets and a way to distribute their products that otherwise would not be possible.

 The Environment